siddhesh-coder/Profile-card-component.github.io/README.md

 ### What I learned

-- Learned how to use positions in CSS.
+- Practice positions in CSS.

 ### Continued development